A small shop, a stack of lumber, the fragrance of wood in the air.

 I've tried a lot of different tools over the years.
 One thing I learned is to buy quality tools if possible.
 They provide two things that cheap tools often don't: accuracy and longevity.
 In some cases, they're also safer.
 And it's simply a pleasure to hold and use a tool that has been designed and made with care.

 Making shoji lamps requires a lot of small hand tools—micro clamps, small hand saws, a hand miter saw, and so on—as well as some power tools like a band saw, planer, and palm sander.

 Here's an older series of photos showing a lamp making project using these tools⩘ .

 In 1999, we purchased a beautiful piece of property that came with a house in need of remodeling.

-Having grown up with a hammer in my hand in a house that my father was remodeling, I already knew a lot of the necessary skills, but needed to get additional tools to work on our house and build our furniture, such as circular, table, and electric miter saws, bigger sanders, routers, and so on.
+Having grown up with a hammer in my hand in a house that my father was remodeling, I already knew a lot of the necessary skills, but needed to get additional tools to work on our house and build our furniture, such as circular, table, and electric miter saws, bigger sanders, routers, etc.

 Finally, though I love using power tools, I've begun acquiring more hand tools so I can explore working by hand more.

 Finding tools and supplies is a challenge, especially living in a somewhat rural area as we do.
 We have a wonderful local hardware store, but I often have to reach beyond it to find exactly what I'm looking for.

 The most delightful outcome of my online explorations has been finding a handful of individual craftspeople and small businesses who are making incredible tools and providing exceptional supplies: Sources >

 Being an avid reader and having an incurable stubborn streak that manifests in a determination to teach myself everything, In my quest to learn woodworking I've come across some wonderful books, woodworking-related websites, and videos that share a wealth of knowledge: Learning woodworking >